Employer of Record in LatAm: Benefits, Compliance, and How to Choose a Provider

 Faster hiring.
 With local entities already in place, EORs can onboard talent quickly — often in a few weeks instead of several months.
 That agility helps you test new markets or scale engineering teams without long setup cycles.

 Localized benefits.
 A strong EOR builds benefit packages that reflect local expectations rather than relying on global templates.
-For example, in markets like Brazil and Mexico, statutory benefits such as 13th-month pay and health coverage are nonnegotiable.
+In markets like Brazil and Mexico, statutory benefits such as 13th-month pay and health coverage are nonnegotiable.

 Simplified payroll and taxes.
 EORs handle everything from currency conversion to tax remittance.
 Many also manage cost breakdowns for easier forecasting and reporting.